 Discussion Night: Science and the Future of Coffee

 Thursday 28 September

-You are invited to take part in the timely discussion of the future of coffee.
-This event will showcase current areas of coffee research and demonstrate how science can help guide the future development and sustainability of the industry.
+Attendees were invited to take part in the timely discussion of the future of coffee.
+This event showcased current areas of coffee research and demonstrate how science can help guide the future development and sustainability of the industry.